pdb-94/miguel/documentation/README.md

 ##### Wind turbine
 The class WindTurbine is based on the library [windpowerlib](https://windpowerlib.readthedocs.io/en/stable/index.html) [2].
 To add wind turbines to the Environment the [turbine type](https://github.com/wind-python/windpowerlib/blob/master/windpowerlib/oedb/turbine_data.csv) and the turbine height [m] need to be returned.
+The wind turbines featured in windpowerlib are stored in the [MiGUELdatabase](#database).

 | Parameter | Description | dtype | Default | Unit| Comment |
 |-|-|-|-|-|-|